red78massive1573/red78massive1573-web-page/README.md

 In this page, You can see the page that my little brother made.

 ## <a name="secret" href="https://red78massive1573.github.io/secret/">Secret</a>
-🤫Contains some secret🤫
+🤫Contains some secret🤫.

 ## <a name="LMAO" href="https://red78massive1573.github.io/LMAO/">LMAO pics / vids / auds</a>
-Just a page full of LMAO pictures / videos / audios
+Just a page full of LMAO pictures / videos / audios.

+## <a name="blog" href="https://red78massive1573.github.io/blog">My Blog</a>
+In this page, You can see all of my blog post.

+## <a name="flip" href="https://red78massive1573.github.io/flip">My Blog</a>
+In this page, You can flip a text however you want.

 ## <a name="discord" href="https://red78massive1573.github.io#discord">My Discord Server</a>
 Join my Discord server in this part of the website.